Mia Burks Pictures: See Photos Of Woman Identified As Carmelo Anthony’s Alleged Baby’s Mother

 Mia Burks has been identified as the alleged mother of Carmelo Anthony’s unborn baby, and now pictures of the woman are spreading quickly across social media.

 Yesterday, reports emerged that Anthony and his wife, MTV host La La Vasquez, were getting a divorce.
 Within hours, rumors circulated that Anthony had gotten an unnamed woman pregnant sometime before the married couple decided to split.
-That led many people to the internet to learn about Carmelo Anthony’s alleged baby’s mother, and was identified as a woman named Mia Burks who lives in Chicago.
+That led many people to the internet to learn about Carmelo Anthony’s alleged baby’s mother, who was identified as a woman named Mia Burks who lives in Chicago.

 The site Fameolous posted pictures of the woman identified as Mia, but contradicted initial reports that she was a stripper from New York City.
-Later, Heavy.com identified Carmelo Anthony’s alleged baby’s mother as Mia Burks.
-The report posted to an online resume for Burks that identified her as director of special projects for a school in Chicago.
+Later, Heavy identified Carmelo Anthony’s alleged baby’s mother as Mia Burks.
+The report linked to an online resume for Burks that identified her as director of special projects for a school in Chicago.

 Fameolous posted pictures of Anthony’s alleged mistress, including some shots of her at a nightclub.